matthew-s-nelson/chess/notes.md

 .getInputStream() is how you get the response from the server.

-ServerFacade has login, createGame, register, etc. method.
+serverfacade.ServerFacade has login, createGame, register, etc. method.

 Client Communicator class (add it) with get, post, delete method that accepts parameters, and call those methods from server facade.